Can a Single Implant Be Placed to Support Two Adjacent Teeth?

 It is not usual to experience tooth pain six months after a root canal.
 This pain and discomfort can be due to the following reasons:

-In any case, consultation with a dentist is necessary for accurate diagnosis of the problem and specialized treatment.
+In any case, consultation with the best dental expert is necessary for accurate diagnosis of the problem and specialized treatment.

 If you have a lot of pain after root canal or your pain worsens after a root canal, it be teh result of several reasons: